Sunday, February 22, 2009

 Maafa Syndrome means the total identification with an assailant abuser or terrorist, for the hope of favor.
 Maafa Syndrome predates the term that is known as Stockholm syndrome (Capture Bonding).
 Many people of African descent, had/have been targeted, terrorized, and indoctrinated by other ethnic groups, and classes, as though they are subordinate.
 Many people of African Descent accept and comply with this subordination, and Assimilation, thinking they have no other alternative means...
 Many African Centered scholars will use the euro reference of "Stockholm Syndrome" to attribute the symptoms of the current psychological phenomena in people of African Descent.
 Yet the trauma and specific behaviors predate this euro contemporary coined phrase.
 Maafa Syndrome is specific to our people of Afrikan Descent.
 Adenike Amen-Ra M.Sp.Ed

 Maafa is a KiSwahili word that means chaos and "terrible disaster."
-Maafa is an African term, like the word Holocaust, that is used universally for the trauma that was exacted particularly against people of African descent, by identifying them according to the color of their skin, to be thought upon as deficient and only worthy of being used as a beast of burden by colonizing imperialist.
+Maafa is an African term, like the word Holocaust, that is used universally for the trauma that was exacted particularly against people of African descent, by identifying them according to the color of their skin, to be thought upon as deficient and only worthy of being used as a beast of burden by colonizing imperialists.
 This term refers to the periods of time, when Indigo People, or People of African descent, were invaded in Afrika by Arabs and Aryan societies, to then be subjected to a war cult in the Atlantic, which subjugated the advanced cultural knowledge and vast resources within the Afrikan cradle of civilization, science, technology and spiritual achievements of the African diaspora.
 This Maafa has continued to occur within the Americas, and globally, by Invaders, imperialists, and colonizers that sought the expansion of their power and way of life, against Indigo people, who choose to live in harmony with creation.

 Afrikan Americans in the US had to endure the Domestic terrorism, of the likes of Black Codes.
 In late 1865, Mississippi and South Carolina enacted the first Black Codes.
 Mississippi’s law required Black people to have written evidence of employment for the coming year each January; if they left before the end of the contract, they would be forced to forfeit earlier wages and were subject to arrest.
 Sharecropping, Jim Crow Segregation Laws, and Redlining, Re-bounded.
 Black children, elders, and women.
 African Americans are still subjected to Inequity, racist leadership, inequality in the workforce, employment in Corporate jobs, inequality in education, harassment and outright killing in stores and market places, Lynching, Police homicide, and brutality, supremacy systems, in public and commercial places, spite, hate crimes, and terrorist bombings and assaults.
 Black Americans still live in enemy territory, among apathetic and insensitive people, under a state of "white" supremacy, racial profiling, stereotyping, and terrorism.
 People of color and poor Caucasians became collateral damage and expendable assets to the proliferation of erroneous notions white supremacy.